 Toolbars, menus, and palettes

 Depending on the type of work a user does, some tools and functions will be more commonly used, or not used at all.
 PaintShop Pro allows the user to hide some toolbars or open others.
 The same goes for the palettes; the user might need them constantly, or only a few times, or never.
 Various settings are available for that.

 Saving the workspace

 Once you have customized the workspace to suit your workflow, your needs, and preferences, you don't want to have to redo that again.
 However, there are times when you could need to reinstall PSP, or reset it, or add a service pack.
 These events will typically wipe out your customized workspace and will replace it with the default interface you started with, in the very beginning.
-That might mean a long time wasted to reset all your favorite settings, toolbars, palettes, and menus.
+That might mean a long time wasted resetting all your favorite settings, toolbars, palettes, and menus.
 To avoid this wasted time, you can save your workspace.

 Go to File > Workspace > Save ...

 Then, you will be presented with a dialogue window where you can see a list of any Workspace previously saved (if any) and the option to enter the name of this particular workspace.

 The name you choose is completely up to you.
 You can name it with a date, or a particular type of project you work on that requires that specific workspace (like "Photo editing", "Classes", "Design work").
 One thing that I would highly suggest you do is to include the PSP version this workspace is saved for.
 This will prevent you from loading a workspace saved for a different version of PSP.
-Although PaintShop Pro won't give you an error message, it is likely to cause issues in some functionalities of your PSP later, and at that time, it might be hard to pinpoint the reason those tools or commands are misbehaving.
+Although PaintShop Pro won't give you an error message, it is likely to cause issues in some functionalities of your PSP later.
+At that time, it might be hard to pinpoint the reason those tools or commands are misbehaving.

 Saving your workspaces outside of PSP